broadinstitute/martha/README.md

 * Start the GCF emulator: `functions start`
 * Deploy Martha to your local GCF emulator: `functions deploy martha_v<versionNumber> --trigger-http`
 * Test the function: `functions call martha_v<versionNumber> --data '{"url": "dos.url.here", "pattern" : "gs://"}'`
+* Testing functions that require you to include `header` information in the request (such as an `authorization` header) will require you to use a tool like `curl` to test the function.
+To get the URL for the function running on your local emulator, run the command: `functions describe martha_v2`

 ## Google Cloud Functions (GCF) Emulator
 * See the [Setup](#Setup) section for installation and deployment instructions